Last Updated on: 8th November 2023, 09:39 am

 Usually, the meat is smoked for half of the smoking process.
 The meat smoking time can vary from meat to meat depending on its texture.

-We hope that this blog post helps you clear up all the misconceptions related to when meat stops absorbing smoke during the smoking process.
+We hope that this blog post helps you clear up all the misconceptions related to When does meat stop absorbing smoke during the smoking process.

-if you are interested in learning more,than make sure to read our guide on How much smoke do you need to smoke meat?
+if you are interested in learning more, then make sure to read our guide on How much smoke you need to smoke meat.